AbbasHabib/sign-language-to-speech/README.md

-# Sign Language to speech using mediapipe and Recurrent Neural Network with keras
+# Sign Language to speech using mediapipe and RNN with keras

 ## Frameworks & liberaries used
 ### - MediaPipe by Google.